 Procedures that May Be Performed during a Skin Cancer Screening

 If the doctor detects an actinic keratosis, she can freeze it with a special spray to keep it from developing into a skin cancer.
 If she tentatively diagnoses any type of skin cancer, she will biopsy the tissue — remove a bit of it and send it to a laboratory for microscopic examination.
 It may take 1 to 2 weeks for the pathology results to be completed.
 Once the doctor knows the pathology results, she will determine the next step.

 There are several types of biopsies she may perform.
 The most common is an excisional biopsy during which the doctor uses a small scalpel to remove an area of abnormal skin.
 The other two most common types of biopsies are a shave biopsy, in which she uses a razor-type tool to remove layers of skin, or a punch biopsy, in which she uses a circular tool to remove a small section of deeper skin tissue.

 Typically, if the pathology report comes back as positive for a skin cancer, Dr. Harvey-Dent will perform a larger excision in order to remove all of the malignant tissue.
 She may also, depending on the pathology results and the location of the skin cancer, send you on to a MOHS surgeon.

 Our office is set up to treat all types of skin problems, both health-related and cosmetic, from acne and rosacea to enlarged pores and wrinkles.
 Nevertheless, one of the most important jobs we perform is protecting your skin from skin cancer.
 Please come in to have Dr. Harvey-Dent perform a skin cancer screening at least annually, or more frequently if you are at especially high risk or already have a history of skin cancer.
-Contact us today through the contact form on our website or calling Dr. Harvey-Dent at (813) 684-9600 today.
+Reach us today through the contact us page.